-See search methods used in reviews by the Cochrane Collaborative Review Group on HIV Infections and AIDS.
+See search methods used in reviews by the Cochrane Collaborative Review Group on HIV Infection and AIDS.

-We formulated a comprehensive search strategy to identify all relevant studies regardless of language or publication status (published, unpublished, in press and in progress).
-Full details of the Cochrane HIV/AIDS Review Group methods are published in the section on Collaborative Review Groups in The Cochrane Library.
+We will formulate a comprehensive and exhaustive search strategy in an attempt to identify all relevant studies regardless of language or publication status (published, unpublished, in press and in progress).
+Full details of the Cochrane HIV/AIDS Review Group methods and the journals hand-searched are published in the section on Collaborative Review Groups in The Cochrane Library.

 CENTRAL (Cochrane Central Register of Controlled Trials)

-World Health Organization (WHO) Global Health Library (http://www.globalhealthlibrary.net), which includes references from AIM (AFRO), LILACS (AMRO/PAHO), IMEMR (EMRO), IMSEAR (SEARO), and WPRIM (WPRO)
+World Health Organization (WHO) Global Health Library, which includes references from AIM (AFRO), LILACS (AMRO/PAHO), IMEMR (EMRO), IMSEAR (SEARO), and WPRIM (WPRO).

 Searching other resources